 Become a partner

-The VU University Medical Center (VUmc) is an academic hospital in Amsterdam with around 700 beds and more than 6,000 employees.
+Amsterdam University Medical Centers (AmsterdamUMC) is an academic hospital in Amsterdam with two locations (AMC and VUmc) and around 1.735 beds.
 Involvement, care, and ambition are the core values.
 Patient care, biomedical research and education are closely linked, creating an environment in which scientific advancements quickly move from bench to bedside.
-RECIPE was initiated by the Section Pharmacotherapy of the VUmc.
-The Section Pharmacotherapy is part of the Department of Internal Medicine.
-RECIPE is located in the main building of the VUmc.
+RECIPE was initiated by the Section Pharmacotherapy embedded in the department of Internal Medicine.
+RECIPE is located in the main building of location VUmc.

 The European Association for Clinical Pharmacology and Therapeutics (EACPT) is the leading society in Europe serving the European and global clinical pharmacology and therapeutics community.
 The EACPT provides educational and scientific support for the more than 4,000 individual professionals interested in clinical pharmacology and therapeutics throughout the European region.
 RECIPE is part of the Education Working Group of the EACPT and is involved in several European research projects.

 The role of the World Health Organisation is to direct and coordinate international health within the United Nations' system.
 RECIPE works together with the WHO to promote rational prescribing of undergraduate medical students across the world.
 One of the main products is the Guide to Good Prescribing wich focuses on the process of rational drug selection.
 It can be freely accessed and has been translated into 28 languages.
 Another product is the Teacher's Guide to Good Prescribing which focuses on university teachers.
 It explains how to teach and assess pharmacotherapy to undergraduate medical students.